Corporate Governance

 - An individual for which the DIC Group is a principal business partner (a business partner with which transactions in a single fiscal year exceed 3% of the partner’s consolidated net sales in that year) or an executive of an entity to which this description applies

-- A principal lender to the DIC Group (a lender from which loans in a single fiscal year exceed 3% of the DIC Group’s total assets in that year) or an executive of a lender to which this description applies
+- A principal lender to the DIC Group (a lender from which loans in a single fiscal year exceed 3% of the DIC Group’s total assets in that year) or an executive of a said lender to which this description applies

-- An individual who has received contributions from the DIC Group in a single fiscal year that exceed ¥10 million or an individual who belongs to an entity to which this description applies
+- An individual who has received contributions from the DIC Group in a single fiscal year that exceed more than ¥10 million or an individual who belongs to an entity to which this description applies

 - An accountant who serves as an accounting auditor or accounting advisor for the DIC Group or an individual who is an employee, partner or associate of an audit firm to which this description applies

-- Any individual to whom ❻ does not apply but who has received remuneration from the DIC Group that exceeds ¥10 million in a year, excluding remuneration received as a director or corporate officer of the DIC Group, as a provider of professional services, such as consulting, accounting or legal services, or an individual of an organization that received remuneration in excess of 3% of its consolidated net sales in a fiscal year as compensation for professional services
+- Any individual to whom item6) does not apply, but who has received remuneration from the DIC Group that exceeds ¥10 million in a year, excluding remuneration received as a director or corporate officer of the DIC Group, as a provider of professional services, such as consulting, accounting or legal services, or an individual of an organization that received remuneration in excess of 3% of its consolidated net sales in a fiscal year as compensation for professional services

 - An executive of another company, in the event that an executive of the Company is appointed to an outside officer position at that company